jcreedcmu/pyoro/DESIGN.md

 Assuming the entity is unsupported, we split cases.

-If the impetus and motive are *both* negative, then we are still ascending.
+If the impetus and bounce are *both* negative, then we are still ascending.
 Vertical target is one square up, and vertical impetus is increased by one due to gravity.

-Otherwise, we are falling, either involuntarily (due to impetus) or voluntarily (due to motive).
+Otherwise, we are falling, either involuntarily (due to impetus) or somewhat voluntarily (due to bounce).
 It is intentionally "unrealistic" that we can choose to "exit" a jump at any time.
 Vertical target is one square down, and vertical impetus is set to

-$$ \max(\mathrm{impetus}_y + 1, \mathrm{motive}_y) $$
+$$ \max(\mathrm{impetus}_y, \mathrm{bounce}_y - 1) $$

-NOTE: because of this, I think there's a very small amount of slightly surprising control the player has regarding their motive immediately after exiting a jump.
-They get different values from exiting "down" (namely: 1) vs. "right" (namely: 0).
+NOTE: because of this, I think there's a very small amount of slightly surprising control the player has regarding their motion immediately after exiting a jump.
+They get different values from exiting "down" (namely: 0) vs. "right" (namely: -1).
 This could be the crux of a puzzle.

+**XXX**: Discuss the `fall` boolean, and why the impetus calculation above doesn't include it.

 #### Target Phase (Unsupported, Horizontal Component)

 We split cases on the sign of the horizontal impetus.
-If the impetus is zero, the target is exactly where the motive is.
+If the impetus is zero, the target is exactly where the bounce is.
 The next-tick impetus stays zero.

 If the impetus is non-zero, then the target is one square in the direction of the impetus.
-The next-tick impetus reduces the magnitude of the impetus by 1 towards zero, unless the motive is also non-zero, and in the **same** direction as the impetus.
+The next-tick impetus reduces the magnitude of the impetus by 1 towards zero, unless the bounce is also non-zero, and in the **same** direction as the impetus.

-#### Bounce Phase
+#### Destination Phase

-In order to find the actual destination of motion, we iterate through some candidate approximations to the target, picking the first one that is "clear".
-The "vertical projection" of a vector means what you get when you set the x component to zero, and "horizontal" likewise what you get from setting the y component to zero.

-A cell is *open* if its tile admits movement into it.
-This is defined per-tile.
-We always consider the entity's own cell to be open for the purposes of this phase.

-- The preferred destination is the target itself.
-This destination is considered clear if the target is open, *and the vertical approximation* of the target is also open.
-This prevents diagonal movement when there is no "headroom", as well as preventing slipping through "diagonal cracks".

-- The next most preferred destination is the horizontal approximation of the target.
-This motion is considered clear if the destination is open.

-- The next most preferred destination is the vertical approximation of the target.
-This motion is considered clear if the destination is open.

-- Finally, if all of the above destinations are not clear, set the destination to the current position of the entity.

-If we didn't move to the target itself, add to the set of forced tiles the *last* proposed target that wasn't used, with the force vector being the impetus.
+The destination phase is another "bounce"-like phase.
+To compute the destination from the target does the same iteration as bounce.
+The only difference is we also compute a posture.

+**XXX**: describe this.

 #### Collision Phase